rkuma183/wilsonmar.github.io/_posts/2016-06-12-serverless.md

 <a name="FrameworkStructure"></a>

-## Serverless Framework #
+## Structure of Folders and Files #

-The serverless framework save developers' time by standardizing the structure of folders and files.
+PROTIP: The serverless framework save developers' time by standardizing the structure of folders and files.

    <pre>
 s-project.json       // Project file (JSON or YAML)